drduh/macOS-Security-and-Privacy-Guide/README.md

 # Physical access

-Do not leave the system unattended in unsafe locations.
+Do not leave the computer unattended in unsafe locations.
 A skilled attacker with unsupervised physical access could install a [hardware keylogger](https://trmm.net/Thunderstrike_31c3) to record keystrokes, including passwords.
 Using a Mac with a built-in keyboard or a bluetooth keyboard makes this more difficult as many off-the-shelf versions of this attack are designed to be plugged in between a USB keyboard and the computer.

 To protect against physical theft during use, use an anti-forensic tool like [BusKill](https://github.com/buskill/buskill-app) or [swiftGuard](https://github.com/Lennolium/swiftGuard) (updated usbkill, with graphical user interface).
 All respond to USB events and can immediately shut the computer down if the device is physically separated or an unauthorized device is connected.